Dental Support Organizations Archives - Triumphant Partners

 It is worth noting that many DSOs and DPOs will offer an EBITDA assessment, but they are usually motivated to underquote.
 Accepting their valuation of your practice at face value is bringing a knife to a gunfight; you’re just out of your element and you’re likely to accept a lower offer than you would normally.
 A dental broker can help you work alongside a specifically trained CPA to get an accurate EBITDA to help counteract lowball DSO and DPO offers.

-Call Triumphant Transition Partners Today!
+Call Triumphant Partners Today!

 Are you a dentist looking to sell your practice to a dental support organization?
-Contact Triumphant Transition Partners today!
+Contact Triumphant Partners today!
 Selling a dental practice is challenging, and many dentists can be overwhelmed by the process.
 If this is you, partner with a qualified dental broker to represent your interests in the practice sale process.

-Partnering with Triumphant Transition Partners will:
+Partnering with Triumphant Partners will:

 • Equip Your Attorneys with Relevant Data